jja/galliumos-jja-battery-indicator/README.md

 * `chmod +x battery-indicator.sh`
 * Remove the old battery indicator from the Xfce panel.
 * In the Xfce panel, create new "Generic monitor"

+In the Generic monitor properties:

-* In its properties set command to the absolute path of `battery-indicator.sh`
+* Set command to the absolute path of `battery-indicator.sh`
 * Set the refresh rate to whatever you like.
 E.g. 2 seconds.
 * Uncheck "Label"

+Enjoy.

 ## License